crauschy/crauschy/README.md

 ### Hi there 👋

+##### 05/20/25 Update:
+I'm open to work!
+New personal/portfolio site coming soon!
+In the meantime, please see my [LinkedIn](https://www.linkedin.com/in/caterauschenberger/details/experience/) for an idea of my professional experience and resume!

 <!--
 **crauschy/crauschy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.